oracle/python-oracledb/doc/src/user_guide/ha.rst

     Oracle AC and TAC functionality is only supported in python-oracledb Thick mode.
 See :ref:`enablingthick`.

-When AC or TAC are configured on the database service, they are transparently available to python-oracledb applications.
+When AC or TAC is configured on the database service, python-oracledb applications can rely on Application Continuity to orchestrate recovery following an unplanned outage.

 You must thoroughly test your application because not all lower level calls in the python-oracledb implementation can be replayed.
+Applications get maximum protection when using connection pools.

 See `OCI and Application Continuity <https://www.oracle.com/pls/topic/lookup? ctx=dblatest&id=GUID-A8DD9422-2F82-42A9-9555-134296416E8F>`__ for more